digitalrebar/doc/deployment/install/aws.rst

 Follow the ../install.rst steps to checkout the DigitalRebar code and RackN deploy from ``digitalrebar/deploy`` directory.

-*NOTE*: There must be a key based SSH access to the target system.
+**Note**: There must be a key based SSH access to the target system.
 The install process logs into the system as root and will fix that access if there is a non-root account (specify with ``--login-user``).

 Setting up the Server
 *********************